Search for a rare disease

 Other search option(s)

-Pudendal neuralgia (PN) is a chronic neuropathic pain, aggravated by sitting and for which no organic cause can be found by imaging studies.
+A rare, acquired peripheral neuropathy disease characterized by chronic neuropathic pain involving the sensory territory of the pudendal nerve (from clitoris to anus or from penis to anus), aggravated by sitting and for which no organic cause can be found by imaging studies or laboratory tests.
 It is often associated with pelvic dysfunction.

 - Alcock syndrome